ocrmypdf/OCRmyPDF/README.md

 Requirements
 ------------

-Runs on CPython 3.5, 3.6 and 3.7.
-Requires external program installations of Ghostscript, Tesseract OCR, QPDF, and Leptonica. ocrmypdf is pure Python, but uses CFFI to portably generate library bindings.
+In addition to the required Python version (3.6+), OCRmyPDF requires external program installations of Ghostscript, Tesseract OCR, QPDF, and Leptonica. ocrmypdf is pure Python, but uses CFFI to portably generate library bindings.

 Press & Media
 -------------